Get our free newsletter

 Honoring Dr. King: “We’d like to see the city’s elected leaders honor King by moving more quickly to clean up the ethics mess that shrouds our city politics,” says Tom Sherwood.

 Mr. Chairman, Tear Down That Committee Structure: Georgetown Dish columnist Chuck Thies says Council Chairman Kwame “Fully Loaded” Brown shouldn’t hold both the economic development and education committee.
 “Brown has too many irons in the fire to focus on what many believe is the city’s number one priority.
 Students, parents, teachers, administrators and taxpayers deserve nothing less than dogged, hands-on oversight.”
-In Other News:

 - DCGOP to host reception for Jon Huntsman.